 A goal is a broad statement that describes the desired results and accomplishments of what is envisioned for the community.
 A goal reflects the common values and aspirations of the community.
-Whether the goal is aimed at infrastructure improvements or natural resources conservation, the goal is used to guide decisions and set a direction for immediate action.
+A goal is used to guide decisions and set a direction for immediate action.